Dusty Johnson

-Dustin M. Johnson (born September 30, 1976) is an American politician serving as the U.S. representative for South Dakota's at-large congressional district since 2019.
+Dustin Michael Johnson (born September 30, 1976) is an American politician serving as the U.S. representative for South Dakota's at-large congressional district since 2019.
 A member of the Republican Party, he served as South Dakota Public Utilities Commissioner from 2005 to 2011, when he was appointed chief of staff to Governor Dennis Daugaard, a position he held until 2014.
 Between his state political career and congressional service, Johnson was the vice president of Vantage Point Solutions in Mitchell, South Dakota.

+As a member of the centrist Problem Solvers Caucus, Johnson is generally considered to be a moderate Republican.
+During his tenure he has voted to revoke Donald Trump's declaration of a national emergency at the southern border, keep Liz Cheney as the Republican Conference Chair, and joined all Democrats in voting to approve legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.

+On June 30, 2025, Johnson announced he would run to be Governor of South Dakota in 2026.

 Early life and education

 Johnson was born in Pierre, South Dakota.
 He graduated from T.F.
 Riggs High School in 1995.
-He graduated from the University of South Dakota with Omicron Delta Kappa honors with a B.A. in political science in 1999, and was a member of fraternity Phi Delta Theta.
-He earned his M.P.A. from University of Kansas in 2002.
+He graduated from the University of South Dakota with Omicron Delta Kappa honors with a BA in political science in 1999, and was a member of fraternity Phi Delta Theta.
+He earned his MPA from the University of Kansas in 2002.
 In 1998, Johnson was named a Truman Scholar.
 As a Truman Scholar, he worked for the U.S. Department of Agriculture in Washington, D.C.
-In 2003, Johnson worked as a senior policy advisor for then-South Dakota Governor Mike Rounds.
+In 2003, Johnson worked as a senior policy advisor for then-South Dakota governor Mike Rounds.